 Business meetings don’t need to feel cold and formal, even if we are having to remain vigilant of every step we take.
 Post-COVID, clients visiting offices can be welcomed into a warm, inviting space that evokes the comfort of a library or sunroom.
 We will see the shift from large-group conference rooms to spaces that are smaller and more flexible, more in quantity, spread out, with dividers going up toward the ceilings.
 More acoustic panels may go into place to accommodate these, or sealable meeting hubs can be installed.

 Focus on striking the right balance between collaboration and privacy, adding ergonomic furniture wherever possible, and creating much-needed third places for employees to disconnect and de-stress.

 4. Sustainable Design Is Key To A Healthy Future.

 It’s 2020.
-Sustainable practices and minimizing businesses’ impact on the environment is imperative to employee satisfaction, brand culture and a triple bottom line.
+Sustainable practices and minimizing businesses’ impact on the environment are imperative to employee satisfaction, brand culture, and a triple bottom line.
 From using green office furniture to implementing non-toxic, recyclable, and organic materials when designing and furnishing your office space, the task of going green is more crucial than ever.
 Though it may seem daunting, there are easy ways to begin the process without breaking a sweat or the bank.